Kyle Atwood is a published author of fiction who plays too many video games and watches too many movies to be of sound mind.

 Anyway, I'm going to go with the backstory of How the Grinch Stole Christmas (2000) as I feel it fits Grinch's overall character (and it's my favorite interpretation of Grinch, despite all the flaws it has.
 The flaws add character, I suppose).

 The Grinch is a direct contrast to the cheerful Whos of Whoville.
 He is misanthropic and genuinely mean and has a heart that is, as stated by both himself and the narrator, "two sizes too small".
 The worst parts of his already rotten personality are especially abundant around Christmas time.
 He deeply hates Christmas, especially the sounds that accompany the holiday.
-He also takes pride unnecessarily cruel tasks, for instance, a group of Whos decide to go on a trek through his mountain and Grinch takes it upon himself to scare them.
+He also takes pride in unnecessarily cruel tasks, like when a group of Whos decides to go on a trek through his mountain and Grinch takes it upon himself to scare them.
 Grinch also enjoys annoying the Whos of Whoville with various pranks and other bits of mayhem.

 However, Grinch is not all bad at first.
 In the 2000 film, Cindy Lou, an innocent and cheerful child, is seen falling into a gift sorter.
 Grinch could have easily left her there to die, but instead saved her.
 When he realized that Cindy was beginning to see a nicer side of him, Grinch proceeds to wrap her in gift wrap and leave her alone until her father frees her.
 With this, I notice that Grinch knows the importance of life, while he also holds onto the bitter feelings he has had for years.
 Essentially he is a type of character who lives by "look what you've made me" instead of being inherently evil.